Submitting a manuscript?

 The length of specific articles should usually be no more than 10,000 words but this can vary after discussion with the editors.
 Monographs may also be considered as are transcriptions of original documents relevant to the history of Leeds.

 This can be done by post or through our website.
 Should an author chose to use the website, an abstract of the article/monograph should be sent to The Editors on the Thoresby Society website.

 Copy should be typed in Times New Roman font on one side only of A4 paper, using double or 1.5 spacing for text and footnotes, and allowing for ample margins (at least 1" ).
 Single spaces should be used between words and at the beginning of a new sentence.
 Authors should present their text on a PC disk, electronically, on a memory stick in either Word or Word Perfect or as an RTF.
 There is no need to format articles submitted on disk: but please include bold type where necessary and italics (or underline relevant words where this is not possible).
 Pages (text and footnotes) should be numbered serially throughout.
-Alternatively the author may wish to submit the complete script by post to The Editors, The Thoresby Society, Claremont, 23 Clarendon Road, Leeds LS 9NZ.
+Alternatively the author may wish to submit the complete script by post to The Editors, The Thoresby Society, The Leeds Library, 18 Commercial Street, Leeds, LS1 6AL.

 Please note we do not use the HARVARD STYLE.

 In monographs they should be numbered consecutively within each chapter (i.e. each chapter starting with footnote 1); in articles, consecutively throughout.
 Automatic footnotes should if possible be used.
 If footnotes are created manually use superscript for numeration or a bracketed number (3).
 Such footnotes should be typed on separate sheets following the last page of the article or monograph as a separate document.
 Footnotes should be typed in 12 point.
 Corresponding references in the text must be clearly marked.